-Among the most notable differences between American Rottweiler and German Rottweiler, the shape of their head and that of their muzzle stand out.
+Among the most notable differences between American Rottweiler and German Rottweiler is the shape of their head and muzzle stand out.

 In the following lines, we present a brief overview of the general characteristics of the Rottweiler, as well as the differences between the German Rottweiler and the American Rottweiler.
 You will see that it is not so difficult to tell them apart.

 How is the physical characteristics of the Rottweiler?

 The Rottweiler is considered a large dog.
 He is sturdy and looks powerful, so he has long been bred as a guard animal.
 In terms of character, this breed is characterized by devotion, obedience, docility, effort, and affability.

 Moreover, he is a brave dog.
 Although he is considered to be a potentially dangerous dog (PPP), aggression is not typical behavior of this breed and therefore depends on how each dog is trained.

 His stocky appearance does not hinder his agility in any way.
 He is also a breed that can start training and exercise from the puppy stage, as he is a resistant, agile and energetic dog.
 Mental stimulation should not be neglected, and it is possible to learn different tricks, as they are very intelligent.